 Also, when it comes to banner ads specifically, placement is a factor too.
 This means where your banner ads will appear on the publisher’s site also determine how much you be charged.

-If you choose to place your ads on the top of the publisher’s sites, it might cost you more than placing your banner ads at the middle of the button of the site.
+If you choose to place your ads on the top of the publisher’s sites, it might cost you more than placing your banner ads in the middle of the button of the site.

 Placement on Google display networks (GDN) such as YouTube could influence your banner ad cost depending on placement location and time you choose to show your banner ads.